awesome-workshop/docker-singularity-hats/_episodes/13-dockerfiles.md

 > ## Don't run as `root`
 >
 >By default Docker containers will run as `root`.
 This is a bad idea and a security concern.
->Instead, setup a default user (like `docker` in the example) and if needed give the user
+Instead, setup a default user (like `docker` in the example) and if needed give the user greater privileges. **Please don't take this Dockerfile as an example of a super secure image.**
->greater privileges.
 {: .callout}

 Then [`build`][docker-docs-build] an image from the `Dockerfile` and tag it with a human